Golden Visa Greece

 Quick answer

-The Greek Golden Visa grants a 5-year renewable residency permit to non-EU nationals who invest at least €250,000 in real estate (in most regions).
-Athens, Thessaloniki, Mykonos, and Santorini require €800,000.
+The Greek Golden Visa grants a 5-year renewable residency permit to non-EU nationals who invest in Greek real estate.
+Oropos and the broader Attica region require €800,000 - the same as Athens, Thessaloniki, Mykonos, and Santorini.
+Other mainland and island regions require €400,000.
 Renewal requires no minimum stay.
 The permit extends to the investor's spouse and children under 21.

 Who qualifies?